shestero/beauty1/README.md

   cmake/4.2.1
   ```
   _(CMake 4.2.1 is required with MS VS 2026!
 You don't need this step if you have MS VS 2022)._
-* in my case I had to manually change C++ standard from 14 to 20 inside the profile.
+* in my case I had to manually change C++ standard from 14 to 20 in Conan profile.
 * Create directories:
   ```bat
   mkdir build conan